Firewall/kamelenrace/README.md

 Now run mrt to install packages

 ```
+cd kamelenrace
 mrt
 ```

-The snap.svg package does not install correctly.
+The snap.svg package sometimes does not install correctly.
 To fix this:

 ```
 mv packages/dist packages/snap-svg/lib/